cds-snc/design-research-handbook/_pages/en/research-best-practices/critique.md

 title:  "Research critique"
 lang: en
 permalink: "/research-critique/"
-category: "Best practices"
+category: "3.
+Other best practices"
 trans_url: "/fr-needed/"
 ---

 ### Goals of research critique sessions

 * Improve our research skills and outputs.
 Both feedback givers and receivers should learn from critique.
 * Practice and model professional feedback giving.
 We have to give feedback to other product team members often.
 Critique provides a structured opportunity to practice that skill.

 ### Critique session agenda